temersonzetina/stock-analysis/README.md

 The second purpose of this analysis was to refactor code that, though functional, included a nested loop that made the run-time needlessly lengthy.

+It should be noted that though the source data for this project includes performance information for 12 companies, the script should work on a much larger dataset of corporations.

 ## Results

 ### Comparing Yearly Yields